Resources

 Jump Tag Icon

 The National Savings Certificate (NSC) is a fixed-income scheme and is considered a popular savings instrument in India.
-Available at any post office, this scheme, initiated by the Government of India, provides a guarantee on returns and attracts investors with tools like the NSC calculator post office.
-The National Savings Certificate Calculator allows investors to evaluate returns effectively.
-The NSC is specifically designed to encourage small and mid-income investors to save by offering attractive benefits.
+This scheme, introduced by the Government of India, provides guaranteed return and is popular among small and mid-income investors looking for tax-saving investment opportunity with guaranteed interest earnings.

 Jump Tag Icon